multiversx/mx-presentations-sfbw-2019/README.md

 ### After the installation

 The newly installed Elrond Node will now start synchronizing itself with the Workshop Testnet.
 Please give it a few minutes.
+Let it run in the background for the rest of the Workshop.

+In case you need to start the Node again for some reason (you ran out of battery?), do the following:
+1. Open your favorite terminal application
+1. Navigate to the folder where you first performed the installation steps, then:
+      - on GNU/Linux, `cd cd elrond-go-scripts/ubuntu-amd64/start_scripts`
+      - on MacOs, `cd elrond-go-scripts/darwin-amd64/start_scripts`
+1. Execute `./start.sh`

+The Node will now start again.
+Give it a few moments to connect itself to the Workshop Testnet.

-## Part 2: Developing SmartContracts:
+## Part 2: Developing SmartContracts

+The Nodes of the Elrond Network support the execution of user-developed SmartContracts as part of Transactions.
+This means that anyone can write a SmartContract and publish it to the Elrond Network for other users to invoke.

+Writing and deploying a SmartContract to the Workshop Testnet is part of today's Workshop.
+To get started, you will need an IDE.
+Elrond has developed the Elrond IDE, an extension for Visual Studio Code which makes it easy to write your SmartContracts, execute them, test them and deploy them.

+Please follow the instructions below to install the IDE:
-1) Download and install VSCode from here: https://code.visualstudio.com/download
+1. If you don't have Visual Studio Code already, download and install it from here: https://code.visualstudio.com/download

-2) Download latest released VSIX file (Visual Studio Code extension): https://github.com/ElrondNetwork/vscode-elrond-c/releases/

-3) Install VSIX file in vscode.
+1. Download the Elrond IDE extension for Visual Studio Code, packaged as a VSIX file, from https://github.com/ElrondNetwork/vscode-elrond-c/releases/
+1. Install the Elrond IDE extension by following these steps:
+      - Open Visual Studio Code
+      -
 `Ctrl+Shift+P`, command `Install from VSIX`.
 Select the downloaded VSIX file.
 Install, restart vscode.

 ![](images/003_install_extension.png)